phusion/baseimage-docker/README.md

     docker ps

-Once you have the ID, look for the PID of the main process inside the container.

-    docker inspect -f "{{ .State.Pid }}" <ID>

-Now that you have the container's main process PID, you can use `nsenter` to login to the container, or to execute a command inside it:
+Now that you have the ID, you can use `docker exec` to run arbitrary commands in the container.
+For example, to run `echo hello world`:

-    # Login to the container
-    nsenter --target <MAIN PROCESS PID> --mount --uts --ipc --net --pid bash -l

-    # Running a command inside the container
-    nsenter --target <MAIN PROCESS PID> --mount --uts --ipc --net --pid -- echo hello world

-<a name="docker_bash"></a>
-#### The `docker-bash` tool

-Looking up the main process PID of a container and typing the long nsenter command quickly becomes tedious.
-Luckily, we provide the `docker-bash` tool which automates this process.
-This tool is to be run on the *Docker host*, not inside a Docker container.

-This tool also comes with a precompiled `nsenter` binary, so that you don't have to install `nsenter` yourself. `docker-bash` works out-of-the-box!

-First, install the tool on the Docker host:

-    curl --fail -L -O https://github.com/phusion/baseimage-docker/archive/master.tar.gz && \
-    tar xzf master.tar.gz && \
-    sudo ./baseimage-docker-master/install-tools.sh

-Then run the tool as follows to login to a container:

-    docker-bash YOUR-CONTAINER-ID

-You can lookup `YOUR-CONTAINER-ID` by running `docker ps`.

-By default, `docker-bash` will open a Bash session.
-You can also tell it to run a command, and then exit:

-    docker-bash YOUR-CONTAINER-ID echo hello world
+    docker exec YOUR-CONTAINER-ID echo hello world

+To open a bash session inside the container, you must pass `-t -i` so that a terminal is available:

+    docker exec -t -i YOUR-CONTAINER-ID bash -l

 <a name="login_ssh"></a>
 ### Login to the container, or running a command inside it, via SSH

 You can use SSH to login to any container that is based on baseimage-docker.
 You can also use it to run a command inside a running container.

-Here's how it compares to [using nsenter to login to the container or to run a command inside it](#login_nsenter):
+Here's how it compares to [using `docker exec` to login to the container or to run a command inside it](#login_docker_exec):

  * Pros
-   * Does not require a tool like `nsenter` to be available on the Docker host.
-Virtually everybody already has an SSH client installed.
-   * There no surprises with processes behaving slightly differently than normal, as is the case when using `nsenter`.
    * Does not require root privileges on the Docker host.
    * Allows you to let users login to the container, without letting them login to the Docker host.
 However, this is not enabled by default because baseimage-docker does not expose the SSH server to the public Internet by default.
  * Cons
    * Requires setting up SSH keys.
 However, baseimage-docker makes this easy for many cases through a pregenerated, insecure key.
 Read on to learn more.

+<a name="enabling_ssh"></a>
+#### Enabling SSH

+Baseimage-docker disables the SSH server by default.
+Add the following to your Dockerfile to enable it:

+    RUN rm -f /etc/service/sshd/down

+    # Regenerate SSH host keys. baseimage-docker does not contain any, so you
+    # have to do that yourself.
+You may also comment out this instruction; the
+    # init system will auto-generate one during boot.
+    RUN /etc/my_init.d/00_regen_ssh_host_keys.sh

+<a name="ssh_keys"></a>
+#### About SSH keys

-The first thing that you need to do is to ensure that you have the right SSH keys installed inside the container.
-By default, no keys are installed, so you can't login.
+First, you must ensure that you have the right SSH keys installed inside the container.
+By default, no keys are installed, so nobody can login.
 For convenience reasons, we provide [a pregenerated, insecure key](https://github.com/phusion/baseimage-docker/blob/master/image/insecure_key) [(PuTTY format)](https://github.com/phusion/baseimage-docker/blob/master/image/insecure_key.ppk) that you can easily enable.
 However, please be aware that using this key is for convenience only.
 It does not provide any security because this key (both the public and the private side) is publicly available. **In production environments, you should use your own keys**.

 <a name="using_the_insecure_key_for_one_container_only"></a>
 #### Using the insecure key for one container only